- Code ENVS2001

 - Course subject Environmental Science

-This course develops fundamental skills that are necessary for graduates seeking careers in natural resource management and other areas of environmental science.
-It also provides important background for those wishing to pursue careers in any field that potentially impacts on biodiversity, e.g. environmental policy and planning).
+This course develops fundamental knowledge and practical skills that are necessary for graduates seeking careers in natural resource management and other areas of environmental science.
+It also provides important background for those wishing to pursue careers in any field that potentially impacts on biodiversity (e.g. environmental policy and planning).
 This course provides the scientific underpinnings for the concepts explored in ENVS3039 Biodiversity Conservation.

-- Identify key factors that influence the distribution of biota.
+- Identify key factors that influence the distribution of species.

 - Identify and apply appropriate techniques for measuring biodiversity in a range of different environments and circumstances.